bgkendall/keyboard_mcu_list/README.md

  * Extra GPIO — indicates the number and location of any I/O pins beyond the [usual 18 for a ProMicro](https://cdn.sparkfun.com/assets/9/c/3/c/4/523a1765757b7f5c6e8b4567.png).
- * USB Port — all boards are USB C unless noted, a mid-mount board will typically result in an overall MCCU thickness of 3.2mm (the thickness of a USB C port), while a top-mount board will be 3.2mm plus the thickness of the PCB (typically 1.6mm).
+ * USB Port — all boards are USB C unless noted, a mid-mount board will typically result in an overall MCU thickness of 3.2mm (the thickness of a USB C port), while a top-mount board will be 3.2mm plus the thickness of the PCB (typically 1.6mm).
  * USB Brk.
 Out — indicates whether there is access to the USB data (i.e. can a USB breakout board be used with this MCU), and the type and approximate location of the access points.
  * User LED — indicates whether there is an onboard LED (single colour or RGB) that can be accessed from firmware.
- * Comb.
-Reset — indicates whether the board has a combined reset and boot circuit (usually a short press will reset, while a long press will reboot).
+ * 1-Btn.
+Boot — indicates whether the board has a combined reset and boot circuit (e.g., a short press will reset, while a long press will reboot).
 This means that only one on-board reset/boot button is required and off-MCU reset buttons can be used to go into boot-loader mode (once installed and appropriately configured, QMK can also trigger this via [a double-tap of the reset